mikepattyn/dartaculous/CONTRIBUTING.md

 > ### Legal Notice <!-- omit in toc -->
 > When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project license.
 > The license adopted for this project is the Mozilla Public License, version 2.0.
-A sub-project, mongo_go, is licensed with the Apache License Version 2.
+A sub-project, mongo_go, is licensed with the Apache License, version 2.

 ### Reporting Bugs